fortiWeb-fortiADC/fortiadc-kubernetes-controller/README.md

 | real-server-ssl-profile| Specify the real server SSL profile name.
 Real server profiles determine settings for communication between FortiADC and the backend real servers.
 The default is NONE, which is applicable for non-SSL traffic.
 For more details, see the FortiADC Handbook on SSL profiles. |NONE|
 |overlay_tunnel|Overlay tunnel name.
 Used for service with ClusterIP type||

-# Deployment of a Simple-fanout Ingress/VirtualServer Example
+# Deployment
+## Deploy Layer7 HTTP(S) Ingress/VirtualServer
+Below is an example to deploy a simple-fanout Ingress/VirtualServer

  ```mermaid
 graph LR;